sean9999/dotfiles/README.md

 dotfiles
 ========

-these are my dotfiles.
+these are my dotfiles, and also a way to manage them.
+You should fork it, and add your own

 ## requirements
-bash, curl, wget
+git, npm, node

 ## installation
 > curl https://raw.githubusercontent.com/sean9999/dotfiles/master/install.sh | bash